Marvel Cinematic Universe: Phase Five: Captain America: Brave New World (2025)

-In April 2021, a fourth Captain America film was revealed to be in development, with a script co-written by Malcolm Spellman and Dalan Musson.
-The duo previously served as head writer and a staff writer, respectively, on the Disney+ series The Falcon and the Winter Soldier (2021).
-Anthony Mackie joined by August the same year, to headline the film reprising his role as Sam Wilson / Captain America.
-Julius Onah was chosen to direct in July 2022.
-The film will explore the effects of becoming Captain America on Wilson.
-Filming was scheduled to begin in March 2023, at Trilith Studios in Atlanta, to last until that June.
-Captain America: New World Order is scheduled to be released on May 3, 2024.
+A fourth Captain America film was revealed to be in development in April 2021, with Malcolm Spellman and Dalan Musson co-writing the script.
+The duo previously served as head writer and a staff writer, respectively, on the Disney+ miniseries The Falcon and the Winter Soldier (2021).
+Rob Edwards also served as a credited writer, and said he was the original writer for the film.
+Anthony Mackie joined by that August, to headline the film as Sam Wilson / Captain America.
+Julius Onah was hired to direct Captain America: New World Order in July 2022, and rewrote the screenplay with Peter Glanz.
+The film explores the effects of becoming Captain America on Wilson.
+Filming began in March 2023, taking place at Trilith Studios in Atlanta and in Washington, D.C., and lasted until June, at which point the subtitle was changed to Brave New World.
+Matthew Orton was hired in December to write for additional photography, which lasted from May to November 2024.
+Captain America: Brave New World premiered on February 11, 2025, and was released on February 14.